mailgun/groupcache/promexporter/README.md

 # Prometheus Groupcache Exporter

-This exporter extracts statistics from groupcache instances and exports Prometheus metrics.
+This exporter extracts statistics from group instances and exports as Prometheus metrics.

-# Example
+## Example

 ```go
 import (